java-kb/docs/docs/20-definitions/index.md

 ---

 # Definitions
+## bare metal installation
+A “bare metal install” means you are installing to a hard drive or SSD and using the actual hardware.
+That's opposed to installing into a VHD in a virtual machine with abstracted and emulated hardware.
+In neither case are you saving any storage space

 ## Eventual consistency
 Eventual consistency is a consistency model used in distributed computing to achieve high availability that informally guarantees that, if no new updates are made to a given data item, eventually all accesses to that item will return the last updated value.
 Eventual consistency, also called optimistic replication.